MarkWarriors/MGCollectionView/README.md

-    func displayItem(_ item: Any, inCell cell: UICollectionViewCell) -> UICollectionViewCell // REQUIRED - called to customize the cells func requestDataForPage(page: Int, valuesCallback: @escaping ([Any]?)->()) // REQUIRED - request new item to append at the collection view data source func refreshControlStatus(animating: Bool) // OPTIONAL - Used to get the notification that the refreshControl startAnimating or stopAnimating
+    func displayItem(_ item: Any, inCell cell: UICollectionViewCell) -> UICollectionViewCell // REQUIRED - called to customize the cells func requestDataForPage(page: Int, valuesCallback: @escaping ([Any]?)->()) // REQUIRED - request new item to append at the collection view data source func refreshControlStatus(animating: Bool) // OPTIONAL - Used to get the notification that the refreshControl startAnimating or stopAnimating func collectionViewEndUpdating(totalElements: Int) // OPTIONAL - Used to get the notification that the CollectionView end the insert update and give you the total count of the items in the collection

 And also in the ViewController set the paramters that you want
 #### Parameters: